VuThach3001/Web/learning/section-7/43-the-cascade-specificity-and-inheritance.md

 **3. Type**

-- It will follow this hierachy:
+- It will follow this hierarchy:

   **1. Incline**
   ```